 Once again it's the Submariner Ref.
 6538 on the wrist of 007.
-The Rolex Submariner 6538 seen in “Goldfinger” can be seen during the first few minutes of the move, just after Sean Connery wiggles out of his wetsuit and steps into the Latin nightclub.
+The Rolex Submariner 6538 seen in “Goldfinger” can be seen during the first few minutes of the movie, just after Sean Connery wiggles out of his wetsuit and steps into the Latin nightclub.
 If you’ve seen the movie, then you know that Bond was checking the time, as he has just set a bomb to blow up a concealed heroin laboratory.In one scene, Bond illuminates the Rolex Submariner with his lighter.

 As well as Bond, infamous Bond girl Pussy Galore sports the Rolex GMT Master Reference 6542